Top 10 Tips to Avoid Road Rage

 - Call for help if the situation is escalating.
 It is better to call the police and keep moving than to pull over to the side of the road.

-- Empathize with the other driver.
+- Try to empathize with the other driver.
 They may be in an emergency situation, confused, or having a bad day.

 Report Aggressive Driving